-The student life team offers virtual office hours to answer co-curricular questions, refer students to resources, and address questions or concerns related to the specific areas highlighted under each staff member below:
+The student life team offers appointments to answer co-curricular questions, refer students to resources, and address questions or concerns related to the specific areas highlighted under each staff member below:

 Overview of Student Life at Wharton

 Whether it involves being a leader within a club, organizing a conference, competing for the Cohort Cup, or having fun with classmates at a Wharton tradition, there are numerous ways for students to get involved at Wharton.
 Follow the links below to learn more about the many co-curricular opportunities available to you at Wharton.

 - Cohorts—make lifelong friends and connections by getting involved in your cohort.

 - Clubs and other student organizations—engage with the Wharton and Penn community and develop your leadership skills by joining clubs, a business fraternity, or a sponsored student organization.